nmbrodnax/ppol-670-nb775/pset3.md

 #### Part 2 - Exploration (35 points)

 Download the dataset described above in CSV format and save it as *pset3_data_netid.csv*.
 The dataset must be saved in the same directory as your Jupyter notebook.

- 1. Create a new section in your Jupyter notebook with the heading "Exploration."
+Complete the following in a new section of the notebook with the heading "Exploration."

- 2. Review the `pandas` documentation for `.isnull()`, `.notnull()`, and `.fillna()`.
+ 2. Review the [`pandas`](http://pandas.pydata.org/pandas-docs/stable/) documentation for `.isnull()`, `.notnull()`, and `.fillna()`.
 Describe the basic functionality of these functions in your Jupyter notebook.

  3. Create a dataframe object from your dataset.
 Display the first ten rows of the dataframe.